kevinlin311tw/ava-dataset-tool/README.md

     $ unzip ava_trainval.zip

 ## Groundtruth visualization
 Data preprocessing is so important for network training.
 Previously I tried OpenCV, but it is challenging to extract the exact keyframe maybe due to different codec settings.
-Currently we extracte the video segments, keyframes using ffmpeg.
-We also visualize bboxes for each ketframe in folder `preproc`.
+Currently we extract the video segments and the keyframes using ffmpeg.
+We also visualize the bboxes for each keyframe in folder `preproc`.
+Note that we only process each clip once, which is faster than other repos.

     $ cd ava-dataset-tool
     $ python3 extract_keyframe.py